-The 100% Rugby owned Cobrasco concession was purchased by the Company in an arm's length transaction in April 2013.
-The concession covers 3,000 hectares and is located to the immediate north and south of the Comita concession currently under option to Rugby.
-The project is subject to a 1% Net Smelter Royalty to Rio Tinto.
+The 100% Rugby owned Cobrasco concession was purchased in an arm's length transaction in April 2013 for \$110,523.
+The concession covers 3,000 hectares ("ha") and is located to the immediate north and south of the Comita concession currently under option to Rugby.
+The project is subject to a 1% net smelter royalty ("NSR").

-The area's geological potential was first recognized during the 1980's by a German government (BGR) reconnaissance exploration program which identified extensive and strongly anomalous copper stream sediment geochemistry which defined outcropping copper porphyry style mineralization.
-The zone of strong stream sediment copper anomalism covers a district sized area of approximately 8 square kilometres ("sq km").
-The Cobrasco concession covers 3,000 hectares within two blocks immediately to the north and south of the Comita concession, a separate project under option to the Company.
+The area's geological potential was first recognized during the 1980's by a German government ("BGR") reconnaissance exploration program which identified extensive and strongly anomalous copper stream sediment geochemistry which defined outcropping copper porphyry style mineralization.

 Cobrasco is situated within undulating terrain with elevation ranging up to 900 metres ("m").
 Mineralization is hosted by a sequence of felsic tuffs, proximal to and immediately west of the contact with a number of syenite to monzonite intrusives.
 Previous exploration by the BGR indicates potential for an enriched supergene blanket containing chalcocite after bornite, cuprite, malachite and native copper.
 Molybdenite was also observed.
 Alteration appears similar to other large porphyry copper systems where primary magnetite is replaced by hematite (martitization).
 Mineralized outcrops of stockwork quartz-bornite veining occur within the property.
 To date, no systematic modern exploration or drilling has been conducted on the property.
-In 2011, Rugby completed a low level aeromagnetic survey which produced information that will be used in the planning of future drill programs.

-Significantly, the Company has completed a Consulta Previa ("CP") agreement with the local Cocomacia communities which provides immediate exploration access to the Cobrasco concession area for a period of ten years.
+Significantly, the Company has completed a Consulta Previa ("CP") agreement with the local Cocomacia communities which provides exploration access to the Cobrasco concession area for a period of ten years.
 The agreement is broadly based and provides for economic assistance to the local community as well as social development programs.
 The CP consultation process was carried out by the Company, Cocomacia and local community leaders under the supervision of the Colombian Ministry of the Interior.
 This is the first successful mineral exploration CP to be carried out in Choco Province.

-Exploration of Cobrasco will commence in June with a focused program of geological mapping, geochemical sampling and ground-based geophysical surveys.
+Exploration of Cobrasco is expected to commence in late 2013 with a focused program of geological mapping, geochemical sampling and ground-based geophysical surveys.
 This work will assist in drill targeting within the large historic geochemical anomaly on the property.
-An application for a drilling permit will follow this program, with approval anticipated by year end.
+An application for a drilling permit is expected to follow this program, with approval anticipated by year-end.